Pablo Franco: Manager career

 Born in Madrid, Franco was an assistant manager at Coria and Fuenlabrada, and started his managerial career at Santa Eugenia in 2010.
 On 27 January 2012, he returned to Fuenlabrada, now as a fitness coach.

 On 5 July 2012 Franco was named the manager of Illescas, with his side in Tercera División.
 On 11 June of the following year, he was appointed at the helm of fellow league team Puertollano; in his first and only campaign he led the club to a first position in their group, but the Castile-La Mancha side renounced promotion due to financial problems.

 On 28 July 2014 Franco was appointed as manager of Getafe B. On 26 February of the following year, after the resignation of Quique Flores, he was named as interim manager of the main squad, and appeared in his professional match two days later, a 2–3 away loss against Málaga.

 On 3 March 2015, Franco's spell in the main squad was further extended, with Javier Casquero as his assistant.
 Eight days later, after a 2–1 away win against Córdoba, the duo was officially granted until the end of the season.

 On 1 June 2015, after avoiding relegation with the main squad, he was relieved from his duties.
 On 10 March of the following year, he was appointed as manager of Georgian club Saburtalo Tbilisi, joining compatriot Manolo Hierro.

 In June 2023, Franco was appointed as manager of South African Premiership club AmaZulu.

 On 30 December 2024, Franco was appointed as manager of Saudi First Division League club Al-Faisaly.

+On 22 June 2025, Franco was named head coach of Botola Pro club Maghreb of Fez on a one-year contract, becoming the club's fourth manager to arrive with previous experience in Arab and African football, having previously worked in Kuwait, Saudi Arabia, Tanzania and South Africa.

+In the 2025–26 Botola Pro season, Franco led MAS Fès to the club's first Moroccan championship in 41 years and its fifth overall title, sealed with a 2–0 win over Olympique Dcheira on the final matchday, 5 July 2026.
+MAS Fès finished the campaign with 59 points from 16 wins, 11 draws and only 3 defeats in 30 matches, two points ahead of runners-up RS Berkane, with the division's best defensive record, conceding just 17 goals.

+The title win secured MAS Fès a place in the 2026–27 CAF Champions League.

+On 14 July 2026, MAS Fès announced the termination of Franco's contract, a day after the club also parted ways with sporting director Badr Elkaddouri as part of a wider restructuring of its sporting department.
+In its statement, the club said Franco would "forever be associated with one of the most prominent chapters in MAS Fès's history."
+According to Moroccan media, club officials had tried to persuade Franco to extend his stay, but he opted to pursue other opportunities after receiving offers from clubs in the Gulf.